actions/actions-runner-controller/docs/automatically-scaling-runners.md

 This delay is configurable via 2 methods:

 1. By setting a new default via the controller's `--default-scale-down-delay` flag
-2. By setting by setting the attribute `scaleDownDelaySecondsAfterScaleOut:` in a `HorizontalRunnerAutoscaler` kind's `spec:`.
+2. By setting the attribute `scaleDownDelaySecondsAfterScaleOut:` in a `HorizontalRunnerAutoscaler` kind's `spec:`.

 Below is a complete basic example of one of the pull driven scaling metrics.